turingschool/lesson_plans/ruby_03-professional_rails_applications/json_fundementals.md

 * Not using quotes at all (e.g. JavaScript doesn't require quotes on keys nor does Ruby's symbol shorthand)
 * Including a trailing comma in an array
 * Trying to break a string over multiple lines (`\n` is fine)

+#### Lint Your JSON

+If you find yourself writing JSON (we'll do this when we get to AJAX), [JSONLint](http://jsonlint.com/) is a great way to validate and troubleshoot your JSON formatting.

 ### Where you'll find JSON